Efficient Model-Based Multi-Agent Mean-Field Reinforcement Learning: Introduction

 The focus of this work is on learning the optimal policies in MFC when the underlying dynamics are {\em unknown}.
 In complex domains such as fleets of autonomous vehicles or robot swarms, this is often the case, and the models consequently need to be learnt from data, giving rise to a well-known exploration--exploitation dilemma.
-Most existing MFC algorithms are model-free, sample-inefficient, consider only finite action and state spaces, or assume access to a simulator.
-In this paper, we propose a \emph{Model-Based Multi-Agent Mean-Field Upper-Confidence RL} algorithm (\mfhucrl) that is provably efficient and can effectively trade-off between exploration and exploitation during policy learning. \mfhucrl is practical and can be seamlessly combined with, e.g., deep neural network models.
+In this paper, we propose the \emph{Model-Based Multi-Agent Mean-Field Upper-Confidence RL} algorithm (\mfhucrl) that is provably efficient and can effectively trade-off between exploration and exploitation during policy learning.
 Similarly to other Model-Based Reinforcement Learning (MBRL) algorithms, \mfhucrl collects data about the unknown dynamics online (i.e., by proposing and executing a policy in the true system) and estimates the possible dynamics the system might follow.
-To optimize the agent's actions, it simulates the unknown system by using the estimated dynamics.
-Recently, \cite{chua2018deep} has shown that MBRL can solve challenging single-agent RL problems with low sample complexity.
+To optimize the agent's actions, it simulates the unknown system by using the estimated dynamics. \citet{chua2018deep} has shown that MBRL can solve challenging single-agent RL problems with low sample complexity.
 We transfer this property to multi-agent problems and show that \mfhucrl can efficiently solve the MFC problem with unknown dynamics. \looseness=-1

 \textbf{Related work.} Our \mfhucrl extends the class of Model-Based Reinforcement Learning (MBRL) algorithms that rely on the \emph{optimism-in-the-face-of-uncertainty} principle.
-Algorithms based on this approach achieve optimal regret for tabular MDPs \cite{brafman2002r, auer2009near, efroni2019tight, domingues2020regret}, while in the continuous setting, \cite{Abbasi-Yadkori2011RegretSystems} and \cite{jin2020provably} show $\Tilde{\mathcal{O}}(\sqrt{T})$ regret bounds for LQR and linear MDPs, respectively.
-The recently designed episodic model-based algorithms \cite{chowdhury2019online, kakade2020information, curi2020efficient} achieve similar regret in the kernelized setting.
-None of the preceding works provide regret bounds for multi-agent systems.\looseness=-1
+Algorithms based on this approach achieve optimal regret for tabular MDPs \citep{brafman2002r, auer2009near, efroni2019tight, domingues2020regret}, while in the continuous setting, \cite{Abbasi-Yadkori2011RegretSystems} and \cite{jin2020provably} show $\Tilde{\mathcal{O}}(\sqrt{T})$ regret bounds for LQR and linear MDPs, respectively.
+The recently designed episodic model-based algorithms \citep{chowdhury2019online, kakade2020information, curi2020efficient, Sessa2022EfficientComputation} achieve similar regret in the kernelized setting. \citet{Sessa2022EfficientComputation} consider the general multi-agent setting, and prove a regret bound with $\mathcal{O}(N^{H/2})$ dependence on the number $N$ of agents.
+In comparison, \mfhucrl assumes an asymptotically large population of identical agents.
+Crucially, as we will show, its performance does {\em not} depend on the number of agents, making it more suitable for large systems. \looseness=-1